I hate to do this to you on a Wednesday evening, but I have some pretty serious news that you may want to sit down for...

 As entrepreneurs and business owners, we pride ourselves on taking the road less travelled and writing our own rule book.
 But if we are systematically charging less for the exact same service than the men in our field then aren't we living in the same trap as our corporate sisters?
 In a world where we set our prices, if we want to see change, it needs to start with us.

 So my question to you is this; are you selling yourself short by not truly appreciating your worth?
 And if so, how come?
 These are the real conversations we need to be having because as great as it feels to pat ourselves on the back for creating a business on our terms, if we continue to buy into the story that we shouldn’t be paid as much as that guy over there, then we still lose.

 I’d love to hear your thoughts.
-Send me an email and share your views by leaving a comment below.
+Send me an email.
 You might agree or you may vigorously disagree but I think it's valuable dialogue that needs to happen and there is so much that we can learn from each other within this community.

 Be Brave, Live Fierce